Skip to Content

 chicken soup ninja foodi

 For the chicken soup, I use everything left in the Ninja Foodi.
-I g through and make sure to get any bones out.
+I go through and make sure to get any bones out.
 When I want to serve it for dinner, I add a little water and simmer it up.
 I add carrots and celery.
-The best part is it doesn’t need any seasoning, and it’s delicious just how it is.
+The best part is it doesn’t need any seasoning, giving you delicious, comforting flavors.

 Raising our chickens, I can easily make the girls chicken egg wraps in the morning,